Ambrosys/os-matcher/docs/content/Matching/Algorithms/1-PiecewiseRouter.rst

 Piecewise router
 ================

-This router is responsible for finding consecutive :term:`routes <valid navigation route>` as long as possible until reaching the :term:`sampling point` **Goal**.
+This router is responsible for finding consecutive :term:`routes as far as possible <farthest navigation route>` until reaching the :term:`sampling point` **Goal**.

-Starting at the sampling point **Start**, it uses the underlying :ref:`skipping_router` to find the longest consecutive route.
+Starting at the sampling point **Start**, it uses the underlying :ref:`skipping_router` to find the farthest consecutive route.
 If the target sampling point could not been reached, it starts a new route and repeats the process, until the route is complete.

 .. note::